hugomflavio/actel/cran-comments.md

 now performed inside R's temporary directory.
 This change as also been applied for tests that do not run on CRAN.

+* All installed.packages() calls were removed and the respective functions were addapted to work with packageDescription()
 * Removed markup from the package description

 * Removed the LICENSE file